 Welcome to Spring!

 Our bodies feel seasonal changes, and when we are in harmony with these shifts we can delight in the blessings of the season.
-However, the transition from Winter to Spring is perhaps, the most tumultuous transition.
-It’s a duel between the quiet and restive inward energy of Winter into the strong, upward ascending of Yang energy–and its energy can be big.
+However, the transition from winter to spring is perhaps, the most tumultuous transition.
+It’s a battle between the quiet and restive inward energy of winter into the strong, upward ascending of Yang energy–and its energy can be big!
 The season of the Wood element, spring is a time of tremendous energy, and excitement in the world and in our bodies.
 It’s a time of change and growth.
 Our bodies want to move more, we have more energy within us and we want to get up and go!
 In disharmony, we resist the changes and encounter difficulties.
 During the spring this can result in agitation, angst, restlessness, feelings of being stuck in a situation and the inability to see any solutions.
 From a Chinese medicine perspective we see a lot of Liver Yang Rising (energy moving up too quickly) causing high pitched ringing in the ears, headaches, bursts of anger and angst.
 Wind is also a culprit in the spring and can appear as tearing of the eyes, twitches, allergies, Bell’s palsy, tick and even strokes.
 If you suffer from some of these patterns the best thing to do is act now to prevent flare-ups.
 But, I’m jumping ahead, again.

 ||Shout or lack of shout